I waited a long time for FreshDirect to serve my neighborhood.

 4

 For practical reasons I've normalized certain things to allow comparisons with the supermarket.
-I’ve eliminated sale prices.
+I’ve eliminated sale prices, and since prices drift over the year I've been keeping receipts, I've used the highest price found.
 Most of my changes don't substantively affect the price comparison, like adjusting a box of Apple Jacks of 11 ounces at FreshDirect with a 12.2 ounce one at the supermarket (why do they make two so close in size?).
-Some substitutions make for a better apples-to-apple comparison, like my using commonly found Bertolli olive oil for the better but cheaper Spanish brands I actually buy (Goya at $9, or Iberia at $6. $6 for 34 ounces!!).
-But FreshDirect doesn’t carry these brands.
+Some substitutions make for a better apples-to-apple comparison, like including commonly found Bertolli olive oil for the better but cheaper Spanish brands I actually buy (Iberia).
+But Freshdirect doesn’t carry these brands.
+I've tried to make things comparable by using the cheapest Freshdirect brand when there are multiple options.

 I’ve swapped a few items in order to appear a bit less bourgeois (Swanson Natural Goodness chicken stock substituting for the one I actually buy, Swanson Certified Organic chicken stock, both of which are no doubt identical to, uh, Swanson Chicken Stock).
 But I left in a few for your entertainment.
 Ancient Harvest Quinoa Rotelle, anyone?
 This product is the worst sort of yupster-fleecing flimflammery, and yet I buy it.
 Look at the ingredients.
 It’s mostly corn!
 You’d be hard pressed to see that on the box.
 Quinoa!
 Grain of the ancients!
 Did ancient Bolivians have a long life expectancy?
 I think not.
 Besides, what’s wrong with corn?
 We call it Maize (*).
 Corn is also from ancient, wholesome, earth-nature-in-harmony peoples.
 But it’s no Quinoa.